Adventure with a Cause

 Sports

-We have distributed over 525 footballs to teams in Northern Kenya for their tournaments on a regular basis.
+We have distributed over 525 footballs to teams in Northern Kenya for their tournaments.
 Football is something that brings the youth together and fosters peace and friendship between the different ethnic communities.

 In addition, we supply footballs, volleyballs and netballs to the schools that we support with stationery.